jahir9991/front-end-setup/README.md

 Modern front-end development means more than just writing HTML, CSS, and JavaScript.
 Developing an efficient workflow will help you write better code and test and deploy your web applications easily and efficiently.
 I am  here to show you how to generate a workflow that makes it easier to build websites with processed languages like Sass, Compass, and CoffeeScript.
 You can learn  show how to automate development and production versions of your sites, track and share project files with Git and GitHub, and add libraries like jQuery and Mustache.js with Browserify.
 All of these techniques should easily translate to building your own web projects.

+* we dont need compass or ruby install for sass compile we can just simple use gulp-sass

 ## Instructions